mjb3/Discuit.jl/docs/src/examples.md

 end
 ```

+Note that the correct signature must be used in the implementation for it to be compatible with the package.
 Next we define a simple observation function, again with the correct signature:

 ```@repl 1
 obs_fn(population::Array{Int64, 1}) = population
 ```

-Naturally we choose the same prior distribution as Pooley so that we can compare results.
-The return type must be Float.
+The default prior distribution is flat and improper and is equivalent to:

 ```@repl 1
 function weak_prior(parameters::Array{Float64, 1})